Basit-Mahmood/OAuth2-Authorization-Server-Without-Spring-Boot/README.md

 The server port and context path is change in Spring boot client project.
 Also note that for rest controller your url should contain rest like /rest/mesages.

-This is because I configure the rest servlet to invoke for urls that starts with rest.
+This is because I configure the rest servlet to invoke for urls that starts with rest in FrameworkBootstrap.java.
+This class is the starting point of the application.
+This project also contains web.xml but it contains minimum stuff.
+You can think of FrameworkBootstrap.java as java version of web.xml.

         DispatcherServlet servlet = new DispatcherServlet(restContext);
         servlet.setDispatchOptionsRequest(true);